 Sea ranching of green tiger shrimp by Mandapam RC of ICAR-CMFRI

-In continuation of the regular sea ranching initiative, the Mandapam Regional Centre of ICAR-Central Marine Fisheries Research Institute (CMFRI) released a total of 1.6 million green tiger shrimp (Penaeus semisulcatus) seeds of PL 15-20 into the seagrass beds of the Palk Bay at Munaikadu, Tamil Nadu on 21st April 2021, to replenish the natural stock and to enhance the shrimp productivity.
-The shrimp seeds were released by the Dr. R. Jayakumar, Head-in-Charge, Scientists and staff of the Mandapam Regional Centre of ICAR-CMFRI and local fishermen.
-The initiative will be helpful to promote the livelihood of the fishermen in the region and also for the conservation of a sustainable wild shrimp stock in the region.
-During the years 2017-2021, a total of 13.745 million numbers P. semisulcatus shrimp seeds were released in this region.
-The sea ranching programme was coordinated by Shri.
-M. Sankar, and Dr. B. Johnson, Scientists of the centre.
+In continuation of the regular sea ranching initiative, the Mandapam Regional Centre of ICAR-Central Marine Fisheries Research Institute (CMFRI) released five lakhs of green tiger shrimp (Penaeus semisulcatus ) seeds with a size of PL-15-20 into the sea grass beds of the Palk Bay at Munaikadu in Ramanathapuram district, Tamil Nadu.
+The sea ranching initiative will be helpful to promote the livelihood of the fishermen in the region and also for the conservation and in maintaining a sustainable shrimp stock in the wild.
+The shrimp seeds were released by Dr. R. Jayakumar, Head-in-Charge, Scientists and Staff of Mandapam Regional Centre of ICAR-CMFRI and local fishermen.
+The programme was coordinated by Shri.
+M. Sankar, Scientist of the Centre.
+A total of 1.6 million green tiger shrimp seeds were sea ranched at Palk bay during the current financial year 2021-2022.
+During the years 2017-2021, a total of 13.745 million seeds were released in this region.

 CMFRI adjudged as best research institute under ICAR